Peter Stamm

 Peter Stamm (born 18 January 1963 in Münsterlingen) is a Swiss writer.
 His prize-winning books have been translated into more than thirty languages.
-For his entire body of work and his accomplishments in fiction, he was short-listed for the Booker Prize in 2013, and in 2014 he won the prestigious Friedrich Hölderlin Prize.
+For his entire body of work and his accomplishments in fiction, he was nominated for the International Booker Prize in 2013, and in 2014 he won the prestigious Friedrich Hölderlin Prize.

 Life

 Peter Stamm grew up in Weinfelden in the canton of Thurgau the son of an accountant.
 After completing primary and secondary school he spent three years as an apprentice accountant and then five as an accountant.
 He then chose to go back to school at the University of Zurich taking courses in a variety of fields including English studies, Business informatics, Psychology, and Psychopathology.
 During this time he also worked as an intern at a psychiatric clinic.
 After living for a time in New York, Paris, and Scandinavia he settled down in 1990 as a writer and freelance journalist in Zurich.
 He wrote articles for, among others, the Neue Zürcher Zeitung, the Tages-Anzeiger, Die Weltwoche, and the satirical newspaper Nebelspalter.
 Since 1997 he has belonged to the editorial staff of the quarterly literary magazine "Entwürfe für Literatur."
 He lives in Winterthur.

 Peter Stamm has written prose, radio drama, and plays.
 He is most known for his cool and sparse writing style.
 Since 2003 Stamm has been a member of the group "Autorinnen und Autoren der Schweiz" (Authors of Switzerland).

 In the fall term 2018 Peter Stamm was the tenth Friedrich Dürrenmatt Guest Professor for World Literature at the University of Bern.